jimwatt/P1-lanelines/README.md

 ### Process videos

-To proces all videos in the ./test_videos directory,
+To process all videos in the ./test_videos directory,

 ```
 ipython P1.py -- --video